unionlabs/union/docs/docs/06_joining_the_testnet/06_faq.md

 ### Do you have any public REST/RPC/GRPC endpoints?

-Yes, you can find them listed with our [Public Endpoints](./public_endpoints)
+Yes, you can find them listed on the [Public Endpoints](./public_endpoints) page.

 ### Why can't I submit transactions to `localhost` when using `docker run`?

-Ensure you have exposed your host machines network via the `--network` flag in docker.
+Ensure you have exposed your host machine's network via the `--network` flag in docker.
 See our [`docker run uniond` alias](./obtaining_uniond#issuing-sub-commands-to-uniond) for more information.